tusen-ai/SST/README.md

 ### Fast Waymo Evaluation:
 - Copy `tools/idx2timestamp.pkl` and `tools/idx2contextname.pkl` to `./data/waymo/kitti_format/`.
-- Passing the arguement `--eval fast` (See `run.sh`).
-This arguement will directly convert network outputs to Waymo `.bin` format, which is much faster than the old waymo.
+- Passing the argument `--eval fast` (See `run.sh`).
+This argument will directly convert network outputs to Waymo `.bin` format, which is much faster than the old way.
-- Users could further build the multi-thread waymo evaluation tool (link)[https://github.com/Abyssaledge/waymo-open-dataset-master] for faster evaluation.
+- Users could further build the multi-thread Waymo evaluation tool ([link](https://github.com/Abyssaledge/waymo-open-dataset-master)) for faster evaluation.

 ### For SST:
 We only provide the single-stage model here, as for our two-stage models, please follow [LiDAR-RCNN](https://github.com/TuSimple/LiDAR_RCNN).
 It's also a good choice to apply other powerful second stage detectors to our single-stage SST.